adjacentdata/Markdown_Editor/README.md

 ## Purpose

 This tool allows writers to organize their data in a simple and efficient way.
 Simplicity is the key to this project.
-I hope to add more tools to this project in the future.
+I hope to add more features to this project in the future.